ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Amongst other things, this document is about trust and trustworthiness.
 Trust is a choice one makes about another system.
 Trustworthiness is a quality about the other system that can be used in making one's decision to trust it or not.
-This is subtle difference and being familiar with the difference is crucial for using this document.
+This is a subtle difference and being familiar with the difference is crucial for using this document.
 Additionally, the concepts of freshness and trust relationships with respect to RATS are elaborated on to enable implementers to choose